 Barber’s main influence is 1930s gangster films, with a bit of melodrama thrown into the mix.
 The acting is theatrical and mostly over the top, and there’s plenty of excitement at the Church.
 The dancing girls and sharply dressed patrons match the aura of early musicals while adding a hip-hop vibe.
 What hurts the movie is the feeling that the story is traveling familiar territory.
 There’s little surprise to the outcome, even when a character tragically dies.
 The brutal violence also provides a jarring tonal shift from the rest of the movie.
 It’s an interesting counterpoint to the shimmer of the performances, yet it still feels like too much of a change.
 The story opens with a lively introduction to the characters and stars as youngsters, and it’s an exciting beginning.
 When that breezy feeling runs up against the dour material, it disrupts the delicate balance and leads to an uneven atmosphere.

 What are the musical highlights?

 Thankfully, the cheerful music numbers offset much of the inconsistency and keep the pace rolling.
 Big Boi lights up the stage early on while recreating his Speakerboxx single “Bowtie”.
 Many of these tunes appeared on that album originally, including another Big Boi tune “The Rooster”.
 André Benjamin spends much of the movie struggling to break out, so we don’t see a lot of him on stage.
-He does provide a show-stopping number during the end credits that reminds us about his charisma.
-Most of the songs occur at the Church, so this isn’t a case where characters are constantly singing.
+He does provide a show-stopping number during the end credits that reminds us of his charisma.
+Most of the songs occur at the Church, so characters aren't constantly singing.
 One setback is the cringe-inducing “Take Off Your Cool” during a love scene between Percival and Angel.
 That song is really on the nose in a pouring-rain sequence that feels more like a parody than a believable moment.